1. Education

 Long, crocodilian snout with backward-pointing teeth; long arms; ridge on back

-A relatively recent addition to the dinosaur bestiary, the first (and to date only) fossil of Suchomimus was discovered in Africa in 1997.
-Its name, "crocodile mimic," refers to its long, toothy, distinctly crocodilian snout, which it probably used to snap fish out of the rivers and streams of the then-lush northern Sahara region of Africa.
-This dinosaur's relatively long arms, which it may have dipped into the water to spear passing fish, are another clue that Suchomimus subsisted on an aquatic diet.
-(See a gallery of Suchomimus pictures.)
+A relatively recent addition to the dinosaur bestiary, the first (and to date only) fossil of Suchomimus was discovered in Africa in 1997, by a team headed by the noteworthy American paleontologist Paul Sereno.
+Its name, "crocodile mimic," refers to this dinosaur's long, toothy, distinctly crocodilian snout, which it probably used to snap fish out of the rivers and streams of the then-lush northern Sahara region of Africa (the Sahara didn't become dry and dusty until a sudden shift in climate 5,000 years ago).
+The relatively long arms of Suchomimus, which it likely dipped into the water to spear passing fish, are another clue that this dinosaur subsisted on a mostly marine diet, perhaps supplemented by scavenging abandoned carcasses.

-Because only a single, possibly juvenile fossil of Suchomimus has been found, it's not clear what size this dinosaur actually attained.
-Some paleontologists believe Suchomimus, when fully grown, may have reached lengths of over 40 feet and weights of over 6 tons, putting it in the same class as Tyrannosaurus Rex (which lived tens of millions of years later).
+Because only a single, possibly juvenile fossil of Suchomimus has been identified, it's not clear what size this dinosaur actually attained as a full-grown adult.
+Some paleontologists believe that adult Suchomimus may have reached lengths of over 40 feet and weights of over six tons, putting them just slightly below the class of Tyrannosaurus Rex (which lived tens of millions of years later, in North America) and the even bigger Spinosaurus.
+It's ironic, in retrospect, that such a huge meat-eater subsisted on relatively small fish and marine reptiles, rather than the plus-sized hadrosaurs and sauropods that surely must have inhabited its northern African territory (though, of course, this dinosaur wouldn't have turned up its elongated nose at any duckbill that happened to stumble into the water!)